 Frequent blow-drying is hard on your hair and can actually lead to hair loss.
 When you do blow dry, turn down the heat.
 Finer hair is especially sensitive to damage from heat, but even thick manes need some tender care.
 Protect your hair before styling by using a conditioner or a heat styling product.

 The sun is no kinder to your hair than it is to your skin.
 Sun exposure can dry out hair, especially if it's color-treated.
-Use a light hair spray with SPF protection -- or wear a hat when the sun is strongest.
+Use a light hair spray with broad spectrum sun protection -- or wear a hat when the sun is strongest.
 Frequent summer trims can keep your ends looking healthy.

 Avoid chlorine damage by rinsing your hair before entering the pool or wearing a swim cap.
 If your hair is already saturated with water, it won't absorb as much from the chemical-laden pool.
 Use a pH-balancing hair product to further protect your hair.

 For better hair days, the best thing you can do is -- nothing.
 All the tugging, combing, brushing, drying, and chemically treating of hair damages the shafts.
 Even vigorous towel-drying can damage hair.
 Gently blot wet hair with a towel.
 If you have damaged hair, take a break from styling.
 As the damaged hair grows out, the new growth will be healthy.

 Sudden changes in your hair, such as brittle hair or losing much more hair than usual can in rare cases be a sign of a health problem.
 Some medicines can cause hair loss, too.
 If you notice dramatic changes in your hair, see a dermatologist.

 IMAGES PROVIDED BY:

 - Don Klumpp / Iconica

 - Matthew Ward / Dorling Kindersley, Steve Pomberg / WebMD

 - Dennis Kunkel Microscopy, Inc / PhototakeUSA.com